 👉 Federal Student Aid

-Should you refinance after September 2021?
-People refinance their loans to save money on interest, get a lower monthly payment or both.
+Should you refinance in September 2023?
+People refinance their loans to save money on interest, get a lower monthly payment, or both.

 Who should you refinance with?
 The market is hot with student loan refinancing lenders competing for your business.
 We list the top lenders and keep the rates updated so that you know where to find the lowest rates.
 Because everyone’s situation is different, we suggest rate checking with a few lenders and selecting whoever offers you the best deal.

 How often should you refinance?
 Refinancing your student loans costs $0 (other than your time).
-There are no prepayment penalties, origination fees or service fees.
+There are no prepayment penalties, origination fees, or service fees.
 You should check rates every six months to see if you can find a lower rate as your debt-to-income ratio improves.
+There’s no penalty for refinancing again later.

 When people hear “IDR” they often get confused with “IBR.”
 So what is income-driven repayment?
-IDR refers to the four student loan repayment options where payments are calculated as a percentage of your income.
+IDR refers to the four (soon to be five) student loan repayment options where payments are calculated as a percentage of your income.

 Income-Based Repayment (IBR).
 Under IBR, you pay 10 to 15% of your income over 20 or 25 years depending on when you originally took out the loans and whether the loans were for undergraduate or graduate school.